Help Center/ Relational Database Service/ API Reference/ API v3.1 (Recommended)/ Restoring Data to an Existing DB Instance

 • The DB engine of the original DB instance must be the same as that of the target DB instance.
 For example, if the original DB instance is running MySQL, the target DB instance must also run MySQL.

-• The DB engine version of the target instance must be at least equal to that of the original instance.
-For example, an RDS for MySQL 5.7.25 instance can be restored to an RDS for MySQL 5.7.27 instance.
+• For RDS for MySQL, the DB engine version of the target DB instance must be at least equal to that of the original DB instance, for example, from MySQL 5.7.25 to 5.7.27.

 • The total storage space of the target DB instance must be at least equal to that of the original DB instance.